AlyoshaVasilieva/luminous-ttv/README.md

 * Loading streams takes longer, up to around 10 seconds.
 (This doesn't affect the latency.)
 * In Firefox, and browsers built using its code, the extension's error fallback code can't be used.
-If this program isn't running, you won't be able to view any streams on Twitch.
+If this program isn't running you won't be able to view any streams on Twitch.
 (In Chrome-like browsers, the extension will fall back to the ad-filled stream when anything goes wrong.)